 EnviroFest is our annual celebration of the environment and we will be hosting beautification projects across the province.
 Our employees like getting their hands dirty - planting trees, flowers and shrubs to beautify a green space or filling up bags with garbage at a community clean up.
 We like all shades of green...so if you're improving a park area, enhancing a trail system, starting a recycling program or transforming a green space, we want to help.

 Each year we accept environmental proposals from community-minded groups and organizations.
 These projects must demonstrate a positive impact on our environment that benefits the entire community.

 Newfoundland Power is the corporate sponsor of the Atlantic Salmon Federations Fish Friends program that is being delivered by The Suncor Energy Fluvarium.
 This public education program educates children about environmental sensitivity and freshwater fisheries.
 The program focuses on the life cycle of the Atlantic salmon through posters, brochures and an incubation unit that allow fish eggs to hatch and grow right in the classroom.
 At the end of the program, students release the fish back into local freshwater streams and rivers.

-Newfoundland Power partnered with the City of St. John's and other like-minded organizations to celebrate the seventh National Tree Day, which was held on September 26, 2018, in Bannerman Park, St. John's.
+Newfoundland Power partnered with the City of St. John's and other like-minded organizations to celebrate the ninth National Tree Day, which was held on Wednesday, September 25, 2019, in Victoria Park, St. John's.